 - Able to demonstrate a safe governance framework for the service or innovation being described for which they are being nominated

 - Able to clearly demonstrate the benefits the work has had for patients, clients, families and colleagues

 - Through service evaluation, patient involvement and / or other means, is able to demonstrate a positive impact

 - Able to demonstrate leadership of an approach which promotes the public health agenda and supports healthy living within the family and/or population served

-- Show passion for the nursing profession by going the “extra mile” demonstrating a “can do” positive attitude
+- Show commitment to and passion for the nursing or midwifery profession, going the “extra mile” demonstrating a “can do” positive attitude